misiektoja/spotify_monitor/README.md

 Running the tool with no arguments offers the wizard if you have not saved a target.
 If a target is already saved, it starts monitoring that target.

-For authentication, saved targets, configuration backups and setup recovery, see the [full Quick Start guide](https://misiektoja.github.io/spotify_monitor/quick-start/).
+For authentication, saved targets, configuration backups and setup recovery, see the [full Setup & First Run guide](https://misiektoja.github.io/spotify_monitor/setup-and-first-run/).

 For browser profiles, manual cookie extraction, Docker authentication, email and webhook setup, see [Configuration](https://misiektoja.github.io/spotify_monitor/configuration/).
 For notification choices, playback controls and output files, see [Usage](https://misiektoja.github.io/spotify_monitor/usage/).